mmrmas/DigitalOwnership/README.md

 Validation can be achieved as follows:

--  Owners of IPT can register the SHA-512 hash of a document under a wallet address that belongs to them.
+-  Holders of IPT can register the SHA-512 hash of a document under a wallet address that belongs to them.
-	-  When a SHA-512 hash is registered in the blockchain under the user's wallet address, it means that the owner has access to a document that can produce this hash.
+	-  When a SHA-512 hash is registered in the blockchain under the user's wallet address, it proofs that the owner has access to a document that can produce this hash.
 	- It is recommended to embed the registration address inside the document, as an additional layer of proof that the first registration of the document took place on the logged address.
 - The workflow is as follows:
 	1. create a document (if possible, including the registration address inside the document)